FAQs

 What is the program timeline?

-Applications usually open in late January or early February for a six-week timeframe followed by an external review process.
-Applicants will be notified of their status in May and programming will commence in September.
+Applications usually open in late January or early February for an eight-week timeframe followed by a rigorous external review process.
+Applicants will be notified of their status by mid September.
+Programming will commence in late September through the following August each year.
 The awards will be disbursed for a year; however research projects may be completed past the end date of your funding.

-Please note that both the ADNI and HABS-HD programs are now a two-year commitment.
+Please note that participation in the HESP is a two-year commitment.
 A second year of funding is not guaranteed and is contingent upon satisfactory performance, adequate progress on the outlined research project, and availability of funding.

 What are some of the professional development activities and how often are the meetings throughout the year?

-In addition to their scheduled career development activities with their primary mentors, HESP scholars meet bimonthly, as a group, for didactics that can take a variety of formats including seminars, journal clubs, “Research in Progress” presentations, “Meet the Scientists” sessions, and scientific writing workshops, in addition to ad hoc 1:1 consultations with HESP leadership.
+In addition to their scheduled career development activities, HESP scholars meet bimonthly, as a group, for didactics that can take a variety of formats including seminars, journal clubs, “Research in Progress” presentations, “Meet the Scientists” sessions, and scientific writing workshops, in addition to ad hoc 1:1 consultations with HESP leadership.
 Scholars and their mentors also meet with HESP leadership twice each year to evaluate progress in the program.

-I already receive funding from my university, would this award be in addition to that?
+I already receive funding from my institution, would this award be in addition to that?
 How will it get disbursed and will funds be available right away?

 This will depend on your institution.
 Some institutions have restrictions/caps on funding, and it is always a great idea to reach out to your relevant institutional official for clarification beforehand.